 About Julie Taylor-Browne Ph.D., GCFP.

 After a career working as a researcher and consultant in the area of sexual violence and child abuse, I turned to animal training in 2003, specialising in alpacas, llamas and horses (see www.carthveanalpacas.com), including qualifying as a Tellington Touch practitioner, where I found out about the Feldenkrais Method.
-I was delighted to find that it cured my longstanding aches and pains caused by sports (including riding) injuries, as well as making me a better animal handler and teacher.
+I was delighted to find that the Method cured my longstanding aches and pains caused by sports (including riding) injuries, as well as making me a better animal handler and teacher.
 I started the second London Training in 2011 and graduated in August 2015.
-I have worked with a wide range of people with a huge variety of conditions, and have been immensely impressed with how much the Method can help alleviate and cure so many health problems.
+I have worked with a wide range of people with a huge variety of conditions, and have been immensely impressed with how much the Method has helped so many people.

 Who might benefit from the Method?